Working on behalf of Bournemouth Borough Council, Mackley

 WCCTV provided Mackley with a WCCTV 4G Mini Dome, which was attached to railings above the cliff.
 The crane operator was able to receive live footage from the camera on an iPad placed within his cabin, using WCCTV's free mobile viewing App.

-To protect the sites, WCCTV provided two WCCTV Rapid Deployment Site Towers to keep an eye on valuable assets.
+To protect the sites, WCCTV provided two WCCTV HD Site Towers to keep an eye on valuable assets.

 The portable WCCTV Site Tower integrates an IR PTZ camera, multiple motion detectors and audio speakers backed by high-end alarm monitoring and response, effectively eliminating the need for costly manned-guarding.